 Raytheon remembers the engineers and products that powered the Apollo mission.

 -Raytheon's Own Dr. McCoy

-Raytheon's Exoatmospheric Kill Vehicle destroyed a intercontinental ballistic missile target in space, marking the first successful intercept for the latest variant of the EKV and the ninth for the overall program.
+Raytheon's Exoatmospheric Kill Vehicle destroyed a intercontinental ballistic missile target in space.

 -Inside the Space Factory

-On the outskirts of Tucson, Ariz., one of the cleanest factories in the world runs a one-of-a-kind operation: creating rocket-propelled "kill vehicles" that hunt down and destroy ballistic missiles in space.
+One of the cleanest factories in the world: creating rocket-propelled "kill vehicles" that hunt down and destroy ballistic missiles in space.

 -Eyes and Ears for the Arctic